fgsfdsfgs/openmw-switch-deps/README.md

 # Build instructions and stuff

-Temporary repo for build instructions for the [Switch fork](https://github.com/fgsfdsfgs/openmw) of OpenMw.
+Temporary repo for build instructions for some of the dependencies of the [Switch fork](https://github.com/fgsfdsfgs/openmw) of OpenMW.

 This is going to assume that your devkitA64 is installed to the default path.